SUBSTANTIAL GAINFUL ACTIVITY

 If you are working and earning under the SGA level, then you can apply for benefits.
 Obviously, we recommend that you stop all work if you have a severe illness.
 Because SSD and SSI benefits are for those who cannot work at any job due to their medical conditions.

 Finally, we can represent you where you live.
 For example, we can represent you if need a Social Security attorney in Utah or Nevada.
 Also, we can help you if you live in Idaho, Colorado, or California.
-You can read here about Idaho SSD benefits.
-Learn more about Colorado SSDI benefits or California SSDI and SSI benefits.
+You can read about Idaho SSD benefits.
+Also, you can learn about Colorado SSDI benefits or California SSDI and SSI benefits.
 Give us a call today.
 We can help you understand substantial gainful activity.
-Additionally, we can help you win the benefits you deserve.
+Additionally, we can help you win the SSD benefits you deserve.